Thomas Wynter: Return to England

-Wynter returned to England and court in July 1534 in poverty.
-He managed to get an audience with Henry VIII and Queen Anne Boleyn, who took pity on Wynter.
-She told Wynter that he was beloved of the king, and that he had "many friends who wish you well.
-Reckon me among that number."
-Wynter remained in England for the next several years, resident at either Cawood Castle in his Archdeaconry of York, or Beverley where he still held the provostship.
-Wynter was eventually stable enough in England to have clients of his own, including Richard Morison and Edmund Harvel.
+Archdeacon of Cornwall

 Eventually, Cromwell was able to get a new preferment for Wynter in the southwest of England.
 On 10 October 1537 Wynter was installed by proxy as the Archdeaconry of Cornwall.
 As most of Wynter's lands and other property were in the East Riding of Yorkshire, he decided to rent out the Cornish archdeaconry to one William Bodye, a servant of Cromwell.
 Renting out the rights to hold archdeacon's courts, receive probate fees, and perform visitations was common in the sixteenth century, and many archdeacons were not resident.
 Unfortunately for Wynter, his flock in Cornwall came to despise Bodye, which would heighten tensions in the area for years to come.

 Bodye purchased the rights to the archdeaconry for 35 years, for £30 per year, and a £150 down payment.
 Over the next three years, Bodye received the rents and fees due to Wynter, slowly building up a resentment among the parishioners and the resident clergy.
 In 1540, Bishop John Vesey of Exeter brought suit against Wynter, citing that Wynter had "indulged in prohibited games and in other things contrary to the office of an archdeacon", largely as a front to nullify the lease between Wynter and Bodye.
 Following this citation, Bodye was refused admittance into the Church in Cornwall and forcibly prevented from trying to collect payments from the parishioners.
 Bodye scuffled with John Harrys, the priest of the church, and threatened him with a knife.
 The chaos and lawsuits that followed lasted years as the people of Cornwall tried to remove Bodye, and Bodye sought to protect his rights.
 Besides bringing suits in Chancery and Star Chamber, Bodye managed to convince Cromwell and the king to order Vesey and the dean and chapter of Exeter to confirm the lease under their episcopal and chapter seals.